-Storm restoration in Marineland
+Storm damage restoration in Marineland (St. Johns)

 Marineland is a coastal town in St. Johns County with a population of around 15 people, perched on a narrow barrier strip between the Atlantic Ocean and the Matanzas River just south of St. Augustine.
 At that size it is more a historic landmark than a residential community, but its barrier island location puts it at the sharper end of the county's storm-surge exposure - the same geography that allowed Matthew and Irma to push several feet of seawater into St. Augustine's downtown and historic neighborhoods in back-to-back seasons.
 With roughly nine in ten St. Johns County residents living in some form of floodplain, the threat here is not just from direct landfalls but from any tropical system that combines surge timing with high tides and overflowing river channels.
 We connect Marineland homeowners with vetted, licensed local pros for a free storm-damage assessment.